Canon XS vs Panasonic GX1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel XS and Panasonic Lumix DMC-GX1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the XS and the GX1 have been discontinued, but can regularly be found used on eBay.
+Both the XS and the GX1 have been discontinued, but can regularly be found used on ebay.
 The XS was replaced by the Canon T3, while the GX1 was followed by the Panasonic GX7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the XS and GX1 can be found, respectively, in the Canon XS Manual (free pdf) or the online Panasonic GX1 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon XS or the Panasonic GX1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.